Last Updated on March 13, 2021 by Julia Wilson

 - Fungal – Mycotic (fungal pneumonia) infections are relatively rare in cats.
 Cryptococcosis, blastomycosis, aspergillosis and histoplasmosis.
 Once again, a cat with FIV or FeLV may be at higher risk due to their weakened immune system which allows for infection to take hold.

 - Parasitic – This form of pneumonia is rare in cats and almost always occurs in either young kittens or immunocompromised cats.
-Parasites which can cause pneumonia include lungworm, toxoplasmosis, liver flukes, roundworms.
+Parasites that can cause pneumonia include lungworm, toxoplasmosis, liver flukes, roundworms.

 The most common symptom of pneumonia is a moist cough and dyspnea (difficulty breathing).